 After choosing one of the submenu options, ODV presents the Assign Quality Flags dialog (Figure 12-5).
 On this dialog you select the new quality flag value to be assigned and you specify whether this flag should be assigned to all samples irrespective of their current value, or to samples equal (or not equal) to a specific QF value only.
 Note that this operation is logged in the station's history (ODVCF6) or the logfile of the collection (ODVCF5 and ODVGENERIC).
 The station's history can be viewed by resting the mouse over the Station ID heading of the Current Station Window.
-The collection's logfile can be viewed using the Collection>Browse Log File option.
+The history records of all stations currently shown in the map can be exported to a text file using the Export > Station History option.
+The collection's logfile can be viewed using the Collection > Browse Log File option.